Pavan-Developer/projects/README.md

 Add the products to the cart by clicking on 'Add to cart' button.

-Click on 'Go to cart' in the navigation pane to view the items in the cart.
+Click 'Go to cart' in the navigation pane to view the items in the cart.
 This cart page also calculates the shipping cost, total products cost and total cost.

-Click on 'Place order' on Cart basket page to place and finish the order.
+Click 'Place order' on Cart basket page to place and finish the order.